Literacy

 Publisher: International Dyslexia Association

-Publication Date: January 2020
+Publication Date: July 2025

-Publication Date: May 2014
+Publication Date: January 2023

 Providing Reading Interventions for Students in Grades 4–9

-Authors: Sharon Vaughn, Russell Gersten, Joseph Dimino, Mary Jo Taylor, Rebecca Newman-Gonchar, Sarah Krowka, Michael Kieffer, Margaret McKeown, Deborah Reed, Michele Sanchez, Kimberly St. Martin, Jade Wexler, Seth Morgan, Armando Yañez, and Madhavi Jayanthi
+Authors: Sharon Vaughn, Russell Gersten, Joseph Dimino, Mary Jo Taylor, Rebecca Newman- Gonchar, Sarah Krowka, Michael Kieffer, Margaret McKeown, Deborah Reed, Michele Sanchez, Kimberly St. Martin, Jade Wexler, Seth Morgan, Armando Yañez, and Madhavi Jayanthi

 Publication Date: March 2022

-Publisher: Institute of Education Sciences
+Publisher: National Center for Education Evaluation and Regional Assistance, Institute of Education Sciences

-Publication Date: May/June 2014
+Publication Date: 2023

 Rethinking How to Promote Reading Comprehension